funkelab/daisy/README.md

 reduce_shape = shape/16

-# while using zarr with daisy.Array can be easier to understand and less error prone, it is not a requirement.
+# while using zarr with `Array` can be easier to understand and less error prone, it is not a requirement.
 # Here we make a shared memory array for collecting results from different workers
 c = multiprocessing.Array('Q', range(int(shape/reduce_shape)))